plemiszki/socket-bot/README.md

 ### Phase 1

+- [ ] Finish drawing player
+- [ ] Create force field squares
 - [ ] Player can pick up items from "cubbies" and place them in different cubbies
 - [ ] Power is delivered to different objects depending on the items placed in the cubbies

 ### Phase 2

 - [ ] Player can receive a power-up that allows them to extend the height of their robot, allowing them to reach more cubbies
+- [ ] Player can place items in a rotator and rotate them

 ### Phase 3